joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 In general, we tried to learn from the web, and apply architectures that worked for large-scale distributed systems.
 Statelessness was by far the easiest pattern.
 Isolation was a close second.
 Everything else was just a little dirty.

+P.S.
+I will be sure to have an entire post dedicated to the language annotations.

 ### Ordering

 In a distributed system, things get unordered unless you go out of your way to preserve order.
 And going out of your way to preserve order removes concurrency from the system, adds book-keeping, and a ton of complexity.
+My biggest lesson learned here was: distributed systems are unordered.
+It sucks.
+Don't fight it.
+You'll regret trying.

 But it surprises developers.
 A good example is as follows: